The Man from Snowy River: Arena Spectacular: Plot

 On John Conroy's property, the 2-year-old colts and fillies are mustered and brought to the homestead for horse breaking.
-Two of the colts are of very good stock, especially the beautiful and spirited colt sired by the famous racehorse Regret (John Conroy says that the colt is worth a thousand pounds (£1000) and that he wants the colt to eventually be the stud horse for the property).
+Two of the colts are considered to be good stock, including a colt sired by the racehorse Regret.
+John Conroy says that the colt is worth £1,000 and wants it to eventually become the stud horse for the property.

 Jim Ryan arrives at John Conroy's property following the death of his father.
 When he and Conroy's daughter, Kate, see each other, it is love at first sight for them both.

 Jim, however, finds resentment at his presence at the station, both from John Conroy, the owner of the property, and the station's stockmen and station hands, with Dan Mulligan (the leading hand), disdainfully commenting "We don't want any swagmen here".
 Saltbush and McGinness McGee also make disparaging remarks about Jim Ryan's horse, with Saltbush sarcastically asking Jim if he bought his horse from a Mark Foy's catalogue, and McGinness McGee commenting that it was more likely that the horse had been saved from a glue factory.

 John Conroy also comments that they have enough men working on the property already.
 Kate pleads with her father to give Jim a job at the property, and he finally relents, saying that Jim can help break the horses.
 John Conroy resents it when Jim Ryan says that he knows of a better way to break horses than the horse-breaking method being used at the property.
 However, John Conroy says that Jim could prove his expertise in horse-breaking by breaking the colt from Regret.